greninja/PoU-Manifold/README.md

 - We have created 6 different charts from the dataset

 - We have fitted linear/ Polynomial curves, locally, on each chart.

+- Final approximation for a point 'x' lying on the manifold is computed as : ∑ f(x_i)φ(x_i) where f(x_i) and φ(x_i) are the linearly fitted function value of 'x' and the bump function value of 'x' in the ith chart, respectively.
+The summation is taken over all the i (here i = 3) charts a point lies in.

 ## Possible further work :